Prague Experience logoPrague tourist information & travel guide logo

 map showing Vltava River in Prague

-The Vltava River flows through the centre of Prague, and is the waterway around which the city has developed over the past several thousand years.
+The Vltava River is the waterway around which Prague has developed over the past several thousand years.

-The Old Town (Staré Město) and the New Town (Nové Město) lie on one side of the Vltava River.
-On the other bank is the Lesser Town (Malá Strana) and Prague Castle (Pražský hrad).
+The Old Town (Staré Město), Jewish Quarter (Josefov) and New Town (Nové Město) lie on one side of the Vltava River.
+On the other bank is the Lesser Town (Malá Strana), with Prague Castle (Pražský hrad) dominating the skyline above it.

-Spanning the two sides, in the heart of Prague, is Charles Bridge (Karlův most), a pedestrian crossing and focal point for tourists visiting the city.
+Spanning the two sides of Prague, in the heart of the city, is Charles Bridge (Karlův most), a pedestrian river crossing and focal point for tourists.

-From Charles Bridge, the panoramic views over the river and of the historical buildings running along its banks are unrivalled.
+Standing on Charles Bridge, the 360° panoramic views over the river and of the historical buildings lining its banks are magnificent.
 The views up to Prague Castle in particular are extra-ordinary.

-Another way to immerse yourself in the beauty of the river scene in Prague is to dine at one of the riverside restaurants, some of which boast fine terraces looking out over the water.
+Another way to immerse yourself in the river scene is to dine at one of the riverside restaurants.
+Some boast terraces which look out over the water.

-Nature is ever present along the Vltava River, even in the centre of Prague.
-Swans float around in search of food, and other birds fly through the air before swooping down to catch fish.
-From the river around Charles Bridge you can also admire the wooded hillside of Petrin.
+Nature is ever present along the Vltava River.
+Swans and ducks float around in search of food, while other birds glide on the thermals before swooping down to catch fish.

-The flow of the river can be strong, particularly at certain times of the year, so as well as transporting people and goods, the water was also used to power mills and industry.
+The flow of the Vltava River is strong in Prague, particularly at certain times of the year, so as well as transporting people and goods, the water was also used to power mills and industry.

-To tame the river, to make it easier to navigate, eight dams, a large canal, and weirs were constructed along the Slapy-Prague-Mělník stretch, where the Vltava flows into the River Elbe and onto Germany.
+To tame the river, to make it easier to navigate, eight dams, a large canal and weirs have been constructed along the Slapy-Prague-Mělník stretch.

 Map